0

 Should I Cook the Apples?

-While older, more traditional apple fritter recipes call for using raw apples, I don’t like using raw apples.
-They don’t stay in the fritter very well and they stay crunchy even after being fried.
+While older, more traditional apple fritter recipes call for raw apples, I don’t like using them.
+They don’t stay in the fritter very well, and they stay crunchy even after being fried.
 Hard pass.
 I like to cook mine first with some cinnamon sugar, then form my fritters, then fry.

 The Best Apples for Apple Fritters